1033 LESO DoD Excess Property

 All letters and agreements must be signed by the current executive official.
 (Sheriff, Police Chief, Chief Marshal, Director, etc.)

-Get Started with the Websites
+Access the Websites

 - Step 1: Federal Excess Property Management Information System (FEPMIS): This website is the online property book for all agencies enrolled in the 1033 Program.
 Users administer their property here.